egovernments/health-campaign-services/health-services/product/README.md

 Product service APIs - contains create, update, delete and search end point

-a) POST `/v1/_create` - Create Product, This API is internally call from product controller to create/add a new product.
+* POST `/v1/_create` - Create Product, This API is used to create/add a new product.

-b) POST `/v1/_update` - Update Product, This API is internally call from product controller to update the details of an existing product.
+* POST `/v1/_update` - Update Product, This API is used to update the details of an existing product.

-c) POST `/v1/_search` - Search Product, This API is internally call from product controller to search existing product.
+* POST `/v1/_search` - Search Product, This API is used to search existing product.

-d) POST `/variant/v1/_create` - Create Product variant, This API is internally call from product controller to create/add a new product variant.
+* POST `/variant/v1/_create` - Create Product variant, This API is used to create/add a new product variant.

-e) POST `/variant/v1/_update` - Update Product variant, This API is internally call from product controller to update the details of an existing product variant.
+* POST `/variant/v1/_update` - Update Product variant, This API is used to update the details of an existing product variant.

-f) POST `/variant/v1/_search` - Search Product variant, This API is internally call from product controller to search existing product variant.
+* POST `/variant/v1/_search` - Search Product variant, This API is used to search existing product variant.

 ### Kafka Producers